 Tour Guide & Driver

-As a guideline, if you are traveling alone I would recommend you to tip your guide between US$8 - $10 per day (either US dollars or Vietnamese dong works just fine), if travelling in a couple then allow US$15 - $20 per couple per day.
-When travelling in a group of three to four, then tip your guide in the region of $25 - $30 per group per day is appropriate.
-When travelling in groups larger than four, allow an increase roughly equating to 10% or more for each additional person in the group.
+As a guideline, if you are traveling alone I would recommend you to tip your guide between US$8 - $10 per day (either US dollars or Vietnamese dong works just fine), if traveling in a couple then allow US$15 - $20 per couple per day.
+When traveling in a group of three to four, then tip your guide in the region of $25 - $30 per group per day is appropriate.
+When traveling in groups larger than four, allow an increase roughly equating to 10% or more for each additional person in the group.